-In January 2024, we entered into an Open Market Sale AgreementSM ("Sales Agreement") with Jefferies LLC as the sales agent, pursuant to which we may offer and sell, from time to time, through Jefferies, our Class A ordinary shares, par value \$0.0001 per share, having an aggregate offering price of up to \$100.0 million by any method deemed to be an "at the market offering" as defined in Rule 415(a)(4) under the Securities Act (the "ATM Offering").
+In January 2024, we entered into an Open Market Sale AgreementSM ("Sales Agreement") with Jefferies LLC ("Jefferies") as the sales agent, pursuant to which we may offer and sell, from time to time, through Jefferies, our Class A ordinary shares having an aggregate offering price of up to \$100.0 million by any method deemed to be an "at the market offering" as defined in Rule 415(a)(4) under the Securities Act.
 The shares are offered and sold pursuant to the Company's shelf registration statement on Form S-3.
+As of June 30, 2024, we have sold \$3.3 million worth of Class A ordinary shares under the Sales Agreement for net proceeds of \$3.2 million, leaving \$96.7 million available to be sold.

-We expect that our existing cash, cash equivalents and marketable securities held at March 31, 2024, will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2025.
+We expect that our existing cash, cash equivalents and marketable securities held at June 30, 2024, will enable us to fund our operating expenses and capital expenditure requirements into mid-2026.
 We have based this estimate on assumptions that may prove to be wrong and we could exhaust our capital resources sooner than we expect.